 Should the group and company be unable to continue in operational existence in the foreseeable future, the group and the company may be required to realise its assets and extinguish its liabilities other than in the normal course of business and at amounts other than in the amounts which they are currently recorded in the statements of financial position.

-In addition, the group and company may have to provide for further liabilities that may arise and to reclassify non-current assets and liabilities to current.
+In addition, the group and company may have to provide for additional impairment loss for the property, plant and equipment and goodwill, provide for further liabilities that may arise and to reclassify non-current assets and liabilities to current.
 No adjustments have been made in the financial statements in respect of this.

-The consolidated financial statements of the group and the statement of financial position and statement of changes in equity of the company for the year ended December 31, 2011 were authorised for issue by the Board of Directors on March 23, 2012.
+The consolidated financial statements of the group and the statement of financial position and statement of changes in equity of the company for the year ended December 31, 2012 were authorised for issue by the Board of Directors on March 26, 2013.